felipehonoratods/flexblog/README.md

 # FlexBlog
-Project based on a blog, using HTML and CSS, along with CSS Flexbox techniques.
+Project based on a patent sales blog entirely done in HTML and CSS, along with CSS Flexbox techniques.

 ## Technologies